AmirAynede/LB2-project-Group-1/05_SVMs/README.md

 This bar plot ranks the twenty most important features contributing to the SVM model, as determined by Random Forest Gini importance in round 1.

 ### e.
-Evaluation & Metrics
+Performance Evaluation

-e1.
 Test performance is aggregated over all folds.

-e2.
 Metrics reported: MCC, Precision, Recall, Accuracy, and F1 score.

-## Results

-### Models trained over ALL FEATURES
+#### Models trained over ALL FEATURES

 Performance Evaluation Metrics over Testing data: